-Effective May 12, 2022, this policy has been revised.
+Effective August 1, 2023, this policy has been revised.
 For individual changes, see the redlined version.